Darkone83/Type-D/README.md

 ### Duke:

-1 **Addiitional Board Prep** Remove the 4 screw standoff's this can be done with a solering iron but will be required if you don't want to trim the top memory card port.
+1 **Additional Board Prep** Remove the 4 screw standoffs.
+This can be done with a soldering iron, but will be required if you don't want to trim the top memory card port.

 <div align=center>
   <img src="https://github.com/Darkone83/Type-D/blob/main/images/Board%20prep/Post%20Remove.png">